 Team Wendy is an Avon Protection company, and since 1997 the company has been dedicated to producing world-leading head protection.
 Formed after the owner’s daughter Wendy Moore was tragically killed in a skiing accident and associated traumatic brain injury, the company has worked tirelessly to offer both tactical and civilian sports head protection.
 In 2020, Team Wendy was purchased by Avon to offer an extensive product line in respiratory and head protection products.
 Team Wendy is based in Cleveland, OH and also utilizes the NTS chain of facilties for verificiation of NIJ standards.

-The History of Helmets
+A (Brief) History of Helmets

 Helmets have been part of conflicts going back to antiquity, often involving primitive and simple materials (leather, bone, animal hides) intent on protecting the head from blunt forces (as well as for ceremonial purposes or to be visually intimidating).
 The earliest recorded usage of manufactured helmets was around the 2500BC period from the Sumerian and Akkadian civilizations.
 By 1700 BC Mycenaean Greeks had improved the rudimentary manufacturing to bring forward the first examples of Bronze Age helmets.
 But this was still an individually-manufactured process via smithing, and often extremely time and labor intensive.
 The Assyrians perfected this process by introducing the first concept in mass-production for helmets around 900BC that were largely focused on supporting infantry and other conventional forces and protected the wearer from the sword or spear.
 Some examples of helmets during this ancient time period include: the Corinthian helmet, the Roman Galea, the Great Helm, and the Armet Helm.